The 5 tools I use for my email marketing

 Hello and welcome to episode 61 Of the Kaz Johnson show, my name is Kaz Johnson and I am the blogger behind Kazjohnson.com and the Kaz Academy.
-The Kaz Academy is the place to be if you are planning, building or growing your online business with online courses and a membership programme.
+The Kaz Academy is the place to be if you are planning, building, or growing your online business with online courses and a membership program.
 You can learn more about what I do at Kazjohnson.com

 This week I am talking to you about the tools I use in my email list building.